fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 `
 ```

-Let’s define the _LoginForm_ component responsible for logging in in the file <i>src/components/LoginForm.jsx</i>.
+Let’s define the <code>LoginForm</code> component responsible for logging in in the file <i>src/components/LoginForm.jsx</i>.
 It works in much the same way as the earlier components that handle mutations.
 The interesting lines are highlighted in the code:

 ```js
 import { useState } from 'react'